fmtr/amniotic/readme.md

 ### Why Would I Want Such a Thing?

-I won't explain the potential benefits of introducing non-musical sounds into one's environment, but if you find [sound masking](https://en.wikipedia.org/wiki/Sound_masking) helps you concentrate in noisy environments, if you're (as I am) slightly [misophonic](https://www.webmd.com/mental-health/what-is-misophonia), if you use [white noise machines](https://en.wikipedia.org/wiki/White_noise_machine) to induce sleep or relaxation, or if you
+I won't explain the general reasons for introducing non-musical sounds into one's environment, but if you find [sound masking](https://en.wikipedia.org/wiki/Sound_masking) helps you concentrate in noisy environments, if you're (as I am) slightly [misophonic](https://www.webmd.com/mental-health/what-is-misophonia), if you use [white noise machines](https://en.wikipedia.org/wiki/White_noise_machine) to induce sleep or relaxation, or if you